DataDog/datadog-api-client-java/DEVELOPMENT.md

 mvn test -Dtest=TEST_CLASS_NAME#TEST_METHOD_NAME
 ```

+By default integration tests use recorded API responses stored in cassettes.
+To record new API responses run the tests with `RECORD=true`.

 When creating a PR that adds or updates a test, __never__ commit the
 generated code, only commit the test files being updated.